 You've been her go-to gal pal, her number one late night text message best friend, and her partner in some very laughable crimes.
 Now, you're about to be her bridesmaid.
-So, after you tissue off the happy tears and say "Yes, of course!" when she asks you if you'll be her bridesmaid, here are 10 things you should remember to do soon after.
+So, after you tissue off the happy tears and say "Yes, of course!" when she asks you if you'll be her bridesmaid, here are nine things you should remember to do soon after.

 1. Introduce Yourself to Other Bridesmaids

 Be the first to say hello to the other girls who will be strutting their stuff down the aisle with you.
 That way, you can break the ice and begin forming a relationship with them.
 It will also make it easier to coordinate later on!
 Also, if you think you can offer a hand with some parts of the planning, let the maid-of-honor know you're willing to help out.

 Once the bride gives you the OK, post a picture of the fun way the bride popped the question to you.
-Whether it was with a ring pop, a bottle of bubbly, or a handwritten card, share the love with your entire social world.
+Whether it was with a ring pop, a bottle of bubbly, or a handwritten card, share the love with your entire social world and make it social media official.

 3. Make a Budget